Speed (card game): California Spit

 Also known as Super-spit in Wisconsin, Spit 2 in Texas, Rush in Missouri, and Spit 3 in Kentucky, and Blackie Spit in British Columbia.
-California Spit is a fast paced shedding card game that has the added bonus of shuffling the deck.
+California Spit is a fast-paced shedding card game that has the added bonus of shuffling the deck.

-The two players sit at opposite sides of a vertical playing surface.
+The two players sit at opposite sides of a horizontal playing surface.
 The dealer deals half of the cards to each player.
 The cards are held face down.
 Every round, each player plays five cards face up vertically in between both players and slightly closer to themselves.
 Once both players have done this, they look for two or more cards having the same number.
 When a player finds one, he places another card on top of the cards with that number until all of the cards with the common number are covered.
 In other words, if there are three fours out then all three cards can get a new card on top of it.
 If a four is played on top of a four it is called a double, and the player may place a third card on top of it.
 This requires that players pay attention to the cards they are laying down on the pile.
 If a player runs out of cards then that player wins.
 When there are no more groups of cards remaining, each player scoops up the four piles directly in front of them and places them face down on the bottom of his or her deck.
 That round ends and the next begins.